oddbird/oddsite/content/services/design-systems-training.rst

 - speed up processes
 - communicate effectively as a team
 - find bugs before committing code
+- create a layout system that works for your audience

 Herman Automated Style Guide